informalsystems/hermes/guide/src/help.md

 ### New Feature Request

-If you would like a feature to be added to `hermes`, don't hesitate to open a discussion about that via the [feature request](feature-request) issue template.
+If you would like a feature to be added to `hermes`, don't hesitate to open a discussion about that via the [feature request][feature-request] issue template.